ilyakurdyukov/crzy64/README.md

 * "block repeat" means repeating processing of the same block of a specified size until the total "size" is reached.

+* For both decode and encode, MB/s refer to unencoded data (encoder input, decoder output). `Turbo Base64`, on the other hand, shows MB/s of processed input data, which is 4/3 times more for a decoder.

 ```
 $ make bench
 ./crzy64_bench